ealsedewilde/ledenadministratieCCNL/README.md

 ## FXML
 I've chosen for FXML because I had no experience of building screens.
 In such a situation the SceneBuilder is handy to roughly model the screens.
 I also had the idea that FXML somehow will give me a ModelViewController like solution.
 I now think that the View (FXML) is too closely coupled with the Java-FX controller to have a true MVC-paradigm.

 I need a mechanism to control the flow between the dozens of fxml files.
-I have defined the `PageName` enum that point to the fxml file that it refers to.
+I have defined the `PageName` enum that points to the fxml file that it refers to.
 I noticed that loading fxml is a quite heavy task, so once loaded I cache the fxml; in the `FXMLNodeMap`.
 Caching means that the initialization of controllers only happens once.
 When reusing a screen it has to be reset explicitly.
 (I'm used to it, but I'm not sure if it is the best option.
 Later i came across the FxWeaver framework.
 I've looked at it, but found it not flexible enough to suit my needs, so I sticked to the mechanism I had.

 ## Controlling the UI.
 Being able to identify an fxml pages via the PageName enum is a start, but not the whole story of controlling the UI.